indradb/indradb/README.md

 * Pluggable underlying datastores, with built-in support for in-memory-only and rocksdb.
 [Postgresql is available separately](https://github.com/indradb/postgres).
 * Written in rust!

-IndraDB's original design is heavily inspired by [TAO](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/papers/11730-atc13-bronson.pdf), facebook's graph datastore.
-In particular, IndraDB emphasizes simplicity of implementation and query semantics, and is similarly designed with the assumption that it may be representing a graph large enough that full graph processing is not possible.
-IndraDB departs from TAO (and most graph databases) in its support for properties.

 For more details, see the [homepage](https://indradb.github.io).

 ## Getting started